jimwei1/Learning-Scorpion/README.md

-# CS 396 Artificial Life Assignment 7
+# CS 396 Artificial Life Assignment 8

 ## Overview

+Assignment 8:
+Store fitnesses in an array, append to .npy the greatest value of the generation

-This is a submission for Assignemnt 7 for CS 396: Artificial Life at Northwestern University, Winter 2023 by Jim Wei.
+This is a submission for Assignemnt 8 for CS 396: Artificial Life at Northwestern University, Winter 2023 by Jim Wei.

 First, this assignment builds on Assignment 6 by generating a random number of legs between 3 to 6, which then generate in different directions from a red center Torso, as shown in the diagram below.
 I call this creature Dr. Octopus.
 We can ignore the fact that he only has up to 6 legs.